June 11

 About All-Clad

-Since its inception, All-Clad Cookware has been known for top quality clad cookware made in the United States.
-Clad stainless cookware is considered to be the best all-around cookware by most people, and worth its premium price tag.
+All-Clad Cookware has always been known for top quality clad cookware made in the United States.
+Clad stainless cookware is considered to be the best all-around cookware by most serious cooks and professional chefs.
 To this day, All-Clad's D3 (stainless-aluminum-stainless) sets the standard that all other clad stainless cookware makers are competing against.

 All-Clad Cookware still makes all of its clad cookware in the USA.
 They make their aluminum nonstick cookware, lids, utensils, and electronics in China.